tpavlek/tpavlek-me/source/_dessert_people/004-sour-cream-and-chive-rolls.blade.md

 One of the better investments I've made during this process was a silicone baking mat with measurements printed on it.

-Not only does it reduce parchment paper waste, but any time you need to roll something out, the measurements are right there, no rule required.
+Not only does it reduce parchment paper waste, but any time you need to roll something out, the measurements are right there, no ruler required.
 Plus, things like shaping rolls into balls can be done very easily with the increased friction on the mat.
 @endcomponent

 @component('_partials.dessert-people.photo-right-side', [ 'photo' => $page->imgpath . "dishes.jpg", 'photo_classes' => 'w-full lg:w-1/2'])